vsm/vsm-box/README.md

-Because: when users construct a VSM-sentence step by step, they will likely progress through states that are semantically invalid, but that are necessary or nice-to-progress-through, on their way building the final result.
+Because: when users construct a VSM-sentence step by step, they will likely progress through states that are semantically invalid, but that are necessary or nice-to-progress-through, on their way to building the final result.
 > For example: Users should not be blocked in their editing process
 > by software that would refuse to add a new connector, before some incompatible
 > connector is deleted.